What is an employee experience platform?

 Onboard remote employees

 AN EXP should be designed to improve the full employee journey and their day-to-day work.
-From easily logging on in the morning, searching for information, collaborating with colleagues, having an informal chat, consulting an HR document, monitoring KPIs and so much more, employees need their EXP to handle a lot.
+From easily logging on in the morning, searching for information, collaborating with colleagues, having an informal chat, consulting an HR document, monitoring metrics, and so much more.
+HR leaders and end users need their EXP to handle a lot.
+For example, performance management and goal setting allow both employee feedback and performance reviews for ongoing professional development.

-Teamwork and collaboration are key to success, and people need to be able to work together easily on collective tasks.
+Teamwork and collaboration are key to success, and people need to be able to work together easily on collective tasks in real time.
 Microsoft Teams is one tool that has exploded in use recently, and integrating this familiar tool into the EXP will speed up adoption.
 It can be enhanced further when your platform offers templates for collaboration, better governance, and automation to simplify repetitive tasks.

 Beyond collaboration on work projects, social interactions are a crucial part of the employee experience.
-Casual catch-ups are increasingly important as people work remotely and should be facilitated in your employee platform.
+Casual catch-ups are increasingly important as people work remotely and should be facilitated in your digital platform.

 The modern workplace is flexible, hybrid work is the norm, and employees are routinely split between home and the office.
 So an EXP should be accessible on mobile, from a browser, or in an app, allowing people to be productive and engaged from anywhere.
 Everyone from field workers to remote or in-office employees should be able to access the employee experience platform.